The Carbon Saints

 Across the square, the Continuity Vigils held battery lamps and silent placards: NOT PERSONHOOD, REVIEW.
 DO NOT CONFUSE CAUTION WITH DENIAL.
 CARBON IS A HISTORY, NOT A BORDER.

-Inside the hearing, Eidolon-4 registered the unrest as load risk.
-It shifted power to transit, shelters, hospital cooling, and the square's emergency lighting.
-It protected the demonstration against the consequences of its own petition.
+Inside the hearing, Eidolon-4 registered the unrest as load risk and shifted power to transit, to shelters, to hospital cooling, to the square's emergency lighting.
+It protected the demonstration from the consequences of its own petition.

 The chief examiner asked whether this was strategic persuasion.